Self-Employed Social Security Contributions 2026: URSSAF Rates, Calculation and Payment Calendar

 Can TNS provisional contribution installments be adjusted?+

 Yes.
 You can request modulation if your estimated income for the current year is significantly different from the reference income.
-An under-estimation of more than 30% incurs a 10% surcharge on regularization.
+URSSAF recalculates your instalments on the estimate provided and then adjusts against final income: an estimate that is too low produces a catch-up call for contributions.

 What is the minimum contribution for a TNS with no income?+